 Symptoms and Signs of Cerebral Dysgenesis

 Another important part of diagnosing cerebral dysgenesis and evaluating children who may be suspected of having a brain malformation is to watch for symptoms and signs.
 These vary in type and severity depending on how severe the malformation is and where in the brain it occurred.
 Some of the common signs that are seen in newborns with this condition are seizures, gagging and lip smacking, failure to thrive, and a low APGAR score.
-This is a quick test done right after birth to assess heart rate, blood pressure, reflexes, skin color, and muscle tone.
+This is a quick evaluation done at 1 and 5 minutes after birth done right after birth to assess heart rate, blood pressure, reflexes, skin color, and muscle tone.
 A low score may indicate a problem in the brain.

-Sometimes the signs of cerebral dysgenesis are not obvious until a child has grown older.
+Sometimes the signs of cerebral dysgenesis are not obvious until a child gets older.
 This is especially true for cases of mild or moderate malformation.
 A child may not be developing at a normal pace, for instance, or may experience difficulties with crawling, walking, talking, and other developmental milestones.
-Other possible signs include a smaller head size than what is normal, roving eye movements, poor control over certain body parts, poor motor skills, and mental deficiencies.
+Other possible signs include a smaller head size than what is normal, abnormal eye movements, poor motor skills, and mental deficiencies.

 Cerebral Palsy and Treatment

-Cerebral dysgenesis is not a common cause of cerebral palsy, but it is possible.
+Cerebral dysgenesis is not a common cause of cerebral palsy.
 If a malformation in the brain is detected in a child it is likely that he or she will also be diagnosed with cerebral palsy.
 Brain malformations and cerebral palsy cannot be cured, but they are also not progressive.
-These conditions will not get worse with time, so treatments can be used to manage symptoms and complications so a child can live a normal, long, and fulfilling life.
+These conditions will not get worse with time, so treatments can be used to manage symptoms and complications so a child can live an optimal life.